AlegriGroup/Alegri.ActionPack.SharePoint.Environment.Powershell/README.md

 | pathXMLUserCredential | The Path to the XML UserCredential. | required |

 ## Environment XML
 You can deposit their different environments here.
-After the initialization, all environments are available in the $Global:XmlConfigEnvironment variable.
+After the initialization, all environments are available in the $Global:AP_SPEnvironment_XmlConfigEnvironment variable.
-Once you are connected to an environment, the current environment is available in the $Global:XmlCurrentEnvironment variable.
+Once you are connected to an environment, the current environment is available in the $Global:AP_SPEnvironment_XmlCurrentEnvironment variable.

 The scheme used http://schemas.powershell.ActionFlow.Environment.alegri.eu